+Parameters:

+<state></state> ON OFF

 ON

 Triggering only occurs when a double pulse, that is: a pulse pair is detected.
 Single pulses are not displayed or evaluated.

 OFF

-Each individual pulse that fulfills the trigger conditions is displayed and evaluated.
+Each individual pulse that fulfills the trigger conditions is dis- played and evaluated.

+RST: OFF

+Return values:

+<settingresult></settingresult> READY

+Setting was successfully applied.

+ERROR

+An error occurred; setting was not successful.

 Manual operation: See "Trigger Double" on page 76